 Consumers often use their smartphones to learn a new skill or get a fresh take on a familiar routine.
-It's not just Kim who is turning to video for advice on hairstyle tips and tricks.
-In 2015, tutorials on hairstyles were watched more than 150M times in the US.1 By empowering people with the instructional advice they need in their I-need-some-ideas moments—even if they're not ready to buy anything in that moment—brands can spark their interest and earn their consideration for sales further down the line.
+It's not just Kim who is turning to video for hairstyle advice specifically.
+In 2015, tutorials on hairstyles were watched more than 150M times in the US.1 By empowering people with the instructional advice they need—even if they're not ready to buy anything in that moment—brands can earn their consideration for sales further down the line.

 Searches related to "how-to" on YouTube are growing 70% year over year.